db47h/ragel/README.md

 ## Implementation details

-The scanner driver reads input data in 32KiB chunks (the default buffer size), then tokenizes the whole buffer and pushes tokens in a FIFO queue.
+The scanner reads input data in chunks of 32KiB (the default setting), then tokenizes the whole buffer and pushes the tokens found in a FIFO queue.

-Note that this limits the size of the largest possible token to about 32767 bytes (and any token longer than this will not necessarily cause an error).
+scanner.Next pops tokens from the queue and refills it as needed.

 An alternative to using a queue would be to run the scanning loop in a goroutine and use a channel to emit tokens -- like text/template/parse in Go's standard